Bio Booster Armor Guyver: Cronos

-A Cronos agent, or as he describes himself to Shō, "an inspector from Cronos HQ".
-Lisker was in Japan to supervise the transfer of the inactive Guyver Units to Cronos headquarters and was considerably annoyed to discover Makishima had managed to lose them.
-When one damaged unit was recovered, he insisted on taking a look at it and involuntarily became its host.
-As the second known activated Unit, he was called "Guyver II".
-A man vain of both looks and martial arts skills, he decided to take on the task of retrieving the Unit Shō had bonded with.
-His Control Metal, which had been damaged when the Unit was initially lost, malfunctioned under the stress of combat.
-Shō took advantage of his weakened state and struck the metal, causing further malfunction.
-The control metal burst out of his head and the organism that made up the armor began to consume Lisker's body.
-Shō then used his Mega-Smasher to put him out of his misery.
-Lisker is tall, with curly blond hair.
+An inspector from Cronos headquarters stationed in Japan to supervise the transfer of the Guyver Units.
+When one damaged Unit is recovered, he insists on taking a look at it and involuntarily becomes its host.
+As the second known activated Unit, he is called "Guyver II".
+An egotistical and vain man, he personally claims the responsibility of retrieving Shō's Guyver.
+As Guyver II, Lisker boasts more fighting skill and deeper knowledge of the Guyver's abilities than Shō, but the Unit's damaged Control Medal soon begins to malfunction under the stress of combat, incapacitating him.
+Shō takes advantage of this weakness, striking Guyver II directly in the forehead and causing the Control Medal to burst out of his head.
+Without the Control Medal to regulate it, the parasitic organism that makes up the armor immediately begins to consume Lisker's body.
+Horrified, Shō uses his Mega-Smasher to put Lisker out of his misery.
+The image of Lisker's decomposing, deformed body haunts Shō, causing him nightmares.